Tuesday, May 9, 2017

 I recounted before how a friend of mine's brother and his "We Hate America" theatre troupe visited Russia, Poland, Cuba and other Communist countries during the height of the Cold War - the entire way paid by the hosting country.
 He was naive enough to assume that he was not being used as a pawn in someone else's political game.
 And of course these Communist countries love to trot his group is an example of how even Americans hate their own political system and how capitalism was on the brink of collapse.
 Of course, reality didn't quite work out that way.

-The late 1970s and 1980s people protested a lot less, at least to some extent, became less popular.
+The late 1970s and 1980s people protested a lot less, at least to some extent, protest became less popular.
 Of course, the "old school" ran this down is the "Me Generation" - people who actually wanted to get the most out of their lives.
 And of course, this is probably a reaction to the dire economic conditions of the late 1970s and early 1980s.
 Political opinions weren't putting bread on the table or finding gas on even and odd days.

 The last two decades have seen a marked increase in externalization behaviors.
 We call it polarization our politics, but really it is just people obsessing about national issues and failing to address their personal issues.
 I pointed out time and time again that it really doesn't matter whether a person is far right-wing or left-wing, often they have the same or similar political opinions.
-And in fact, as the Democratic party is now realizing, many former Obama voters ended up voting for Trump.
+And in fact, as the Democratic party is now realizing, many former Obama voters and Bernie supporters ended up voting for Trump.
 As it turns out, political affiliations and political philosophies are not so much set in stone.

 So today, we have a new generation of people, mostly young people, who believe that "if only" we could enact the political beliefs of one party, the world would be a paradise.
 In the meantime, there's no point in looking for a job.
-Might as well wait until Trump deports all the illegal aliens and then we can take off those high paying jobs they "took away from us" or wait till the Democrats are elected and then we can have guaranteed basic income and not have to work at all.
+Might as well wait until Trump deports all the illegal aliens and then we can take all those high paying jobs they "took away from us" or wait till the Democrats are elected and then we can have guaranteed basic income and not have to work at all.

 Neither attitude puts food on your table however.
 Moreover as illustrated by this Pennsylvania sniper, such attitudes can end up being dangerous and deadly.
 Today, as many of the terrorists in the SDS - Students for Democratic Society - come up for parole after having blown up and murdered civilians and policemen, it is a good time to look back and think about what it is they did and what little it accomplished, if anything.
 Did externalizing work any better back then?
 Why would it work now?